 By Kaleigh Moore May 16, 2023

 In a world where people are bombarded with countless emails on a regular basis, it’s more important than ever to craft emails with purpose.

-In 2018, 281 billion emails were sent and that figure is expected to rise to a staggering 347 billion by 2022.
+In 2022, over 333 billion emails were sent and that figure is expected to rise to a staggering 376 billion by 2025.

 These days it’s not enough to assume you know what type of email your audience will want to open — let alone read through it entirely.

 Creating great emails requires a lot of hard work, researching, and strategizing.
 The best emails are crafted not only with goals in mind, but also with the target audience at the forefront.